IndicParam: Benchmark to evaluate LLMs on low-resource Indic Languages: Ethics

 \section{Ethics}

-All data described in this work was scraped from publicly available resources. \benchmark\ is released for non-commercial research use; code and annotation scripts are licensed under MIT.
+All data described in this work was collected from publicly available resources.
+We sought permission of UGC-NTA for releasing the benchmark. \benchmark\ is released for non-commercial research use; code and annotation scripts are licensed under MIT.
 All annotation was conducted by consenting native speakers compensated at local rates, and no personally identifiable exam-candidate information appears in the benchmark.
 Users interested in commercial use should contact UGC-NTA for relevant permissions.